GSA/data.gov/.github/ISSUE_TEMPLATE/onboard-team-member.md

   - DataGov
   - Data.gov Help
 - [ ] Make sure team member has 2FA enabled for their GitHub account and [request](https://github.com/GSA/GitHub-Administration/blob/master/README.md#requesting-access-to-the-gsa-organization) membership to GSA GitHub org
-- [ ] Add team member to a Data.gov GitHub team:
+- [ ] Add team member to a Data.gov GitHub team, and change their role to Maintainer if they are part of the PMO team:
   - [ ] for non-development roles: [data-gov-team](https://github.com/orgs/GSA/teams/data-gov-team)
   - [ ] for development roles: [data-gov-dev-team](https://github.com/orgs/GSA/teams/data-gov-dev-team)
 - [ ] Add team member to [New Relic](https://account.newrelic.com/accounts/1601367/users) with Full Platform access, along with the following user groups: